 To get a professional's verdict on if this trend is 1) worth trying and 2) at all hygienic, I asked consultant dermatologist Dr. Justine Kluk to share her thoughts on one of the many TikTok beauty hacks on the app.

 NO WAY🤣😵 ##fyp ##foryoupage ##hack ##lifehacks ##viral ##micellarwater @garnierfr ##CreatorRevolution ##FYP♬ original sound - Cody Ryan

-Secondly, as I feared, the method isn't exactly hygienic either.
-“Whilst a lot of [the foam] may just be hot air, we do have a whole host of microbes living inside our oral cavity that are different in composition to those that live on the surface of our skin.
-I’m not sure I would want to be blowing them out and spreading them all over my face,” Dr Kluk adds.
+Secondly, as we feared, this method isn't very hygienic.
+“While a lot of [the foam] may just be hot air, we have a whole host of microbes living inside our oral cavity that are different in composition to those that live on the surface of our skin," Dr. Kluk explains.
+"I’m not sure I would want to be blowing them out and spreading them all over my face!"

-All in all, it's a no from our top dermatologist.
-“I wouldn’t do it myself,” she tells us.
-“If I want a foaming cleanser, there are plenty of good foaming cleansers on the market.
-I like my micellar water as it is!”
+All in all, it's a no for the micellar water foam trick from the derm, who says: “I wouldn’t do it myself.
+If I want a foaming cleanser, there are plenty of ones on the market—I like my micellar water as it is!”